All topics

 Take the following measures to prevent typhoid fever:

-• wash hands before eating and after using the toilet;
+• wash hands with soap and water before eating and after using the toilet;

 • avoid potentially contaminated foods and beverages.